37-year-old Hendricks County woman dies from flu-related illness

 “I never even got a chance to talk to her again,” said Illg.

-Her father Karl tells me the 37-year-old did not get her flu shot this year like her kids and husband did.
+Illg says the 37-year-old did not get her flu shot this year like her kids and husband did.

-“Even if it only gives you a 10-20% edge to fight off the flu.
-That 10-20% might have saved Karlie’s life.
+“Even if it only gives you a 10 to 20 percent edge to fight off the flu, that 10 to 20 percent might have saved Karlie’s life.
 It is one of those things that we are all going to have to wonder about.
-What if…,” said Illg.
+What if,” said Illg.

 The State Department of Health reports there have been 79 influenza-related deaths this season.
-As flu season rages on, Karlie’s family is urging others to get their flu shots.
-Trying to prevent others from losing their loves ones to influenza.
+As flu season rages on, Karlie’s family is urging others to get their flu shots, trying to prevent others from losing their loves ones to influenza.

-“We are doing it for Karlie because at this point there is nothing else that I can do for her,” said Illg.
+“We are doing it for Karlie because at this point, there is nothing else that I can do for her,” said Illg.

-Health officials say it is not too late to get your flu shot. you can get one at your local pharmacy, supermarket, or county health department.
+Health officials say it is not too late to get your flu shot.
+You can get one at your local pharmacy, supermarket or county health department.